ykgoon/lost-stallion/README.md

-# Stormhaven - Generative Fiction Engine
+# Lost Stallion - Generative Fiction Engine

 ## Overview
-Stormhaven is a generative fiction tool that creates unique three-line stories inspired by I-Ching hexagrams and Mythic Game Master Emulator Meaning Tables.
+Lost Stallion is a generative fiction tool that creates unique three-line stories inspired by I-Ching hexagrams and Mythic Game Master Emulator Meaning Tables.
 Each story is generated using a Large Language Model (LLM) with a creative seed derived from ancient wisdom and random elements.

 ## Features
 - Generates unique three-line stories with exactly six words per line